Anna Josepha King: Norfolk Island

-The Kings arrived at Norfolk Island in November 1791 and six weeks later Anna gave birth to her first child, Philip Parker King.
+The Kings arrived at Norfolk Island in November 1791 and six weeks later Anna gave birth to her first child, Phillip Parker King.
 Life was not easy.
 They lived at Government House, a "dilapidated little building twenty four feet by twelve, falling to pieces and unsafe to live in".
 Not only did Anna have her own baby to attend to, she was also required to care for two illegitimate children of her husband.
 These two children, named Norfolk and Sydney, were born to Anne Innet, a female convict who was King's mistress during his previous term as Governor on the island.

 Life on the island was very isolated.
 In 1792, there was no communication for nine months with New South Wales, which was their only link with the outside world.
 News from England, when it did arrive, was often almost 12 months old.
 Two daughters were born on the island - Anna Maria in 1793 and Utricia in 1795.
 Utricia died when she was a small child.

 Illness plagued both Anna King and her husband during their stay on Norfolk Island.
 King suffered frequently from gout and other illnesses and in 1795 almost died.
 The following year he applied for leave to return to England for proper medical advice.
 In April 1796 the King family sailed aboard the Britannia and then the Contractor for England.
 During the voyage another daughter, Elizabeth, was born.
 Over a year after leaving Norfolk Island, the family arrived in England in May 1797.

 During the next two years in England King sought to improve his health.
 He also wanted to find further employment as the Kings were not financially secure.
 In 1798, it was decided that King would go to New South Wales to succeed John Hunter as governor in the event of his death or absence from the colony.

 In the following year, in August 1799, Anna and her husband with their youngest daughter, Elizabeth, sailed in the ship Speedy for Sydney.
-Their other two children, Philip and Anna Maria, remained in England with friends to further their education.
+Their other two children, Phillip and Anna Maria, remained in England with friends to further their education.

 During the voyage Mrs King kept a diary a page of which is pictured.
 In the diary she describes the hardships they endured and the frequent storms and gales they encountered.
 On 30 March she said: